harper-rhett/harp-engine/docs/engine/game.md

 }
 ```

-It is recommended that the `Game` class be treated as a scene management system, as opposed to hosting any actual game logic.
-Most of your game logic will be written into entities.
-More on this in [Scene](scene.md) and [Entity](entity.md).

-A side note is that frame time is the time between frames, often called delta time.
+Frame time is the time between frames, often called delta time.
 It's a useful variable for syncing actions and animations with frame rate.
 Though, you will primarily use it when writing entities.
 For instance:

 ```csharp
 position += velocity * frameTime;
 ```

+It is recommended that the `Game` class be treated as a scene management system, as opposed to hosting any actual game logic.
+Most of your game logic will be written into entities.
+More on this in the [scene](scene.md) and [entity](entity.md) docs.